errbit/errbit/README.md

 Upgrading
 ---------
-*Note*: If upgrading from a version of Errbit that used Notices embedded in Errs please run:
+*Note*: When upgrading Errbit, please run:

          1. git pull origin master ( assuming origin is the github.com/jdpace/errbit repo )
          2. rake db:migrate

+If we change the way that data is stored, this will run any migrations to bring your database up to date.

 Lighthouseapp integration
 -------------------------